Why the Resurrection Matters (1 Corinthians 15)

 What happens after you die?
 It’s an incredibly important question.

-We’re near the end of a series called Gospel Lens.
+We are close to the end of a series called Gospel Lens.
 We’ve been looking at a letter that Paul wrote to a church in Corinth two thousand years ago.
 It was a church with real problems, and Paul has been trying to help answer these questions by bringing them back to the truths of the gospel.

 Tonight, Paul comes to one last problem.
 Here’s the problem: some people in the church don’t understand what happens when we die.
-Greeks back then didn’t believe in the resurrection.
+The Greeks back then didn’t believe in the resurrection.
 They may have believed in the immortality of the soul, but not of the body.
-They saw the body as kind of a prison, and death marked the escape of the soul from the body.
+They saw the body as a kind of prison, and death marked the escape of the soul from the body.
 It seems that many Christians even in the church adopted this view.
 Our souls may live on, but dead men don’t rise.
 Dead bodies stay dead.

 So what’s the good news about what happens at death?